 Cheese Stuffed Meatballs

-These ultra tender cheese stuffed meatballs are filled mozzarella, simmered in a homemade marinara, and served over cooked pasta — the ultimate comfort food!
+These ultra tender cheese stuffed meatballs are filled with mozzarella, simmered in a homemade marinara, and served over cooked pasta—the ultimate comfort food!

 Prep Time: 20 minutes